takkii/totolot/README.md

 --------------------------------------------------------------------

-Vim8 use (Do not use it as much as possible) dein plugin manager.
+Vim8 (Do not use it as much as possible) dein plugin manager.
-Use 'takkii/Bignyanco' if you use.
+'takkii/Bignyanco', if you use.

 --------------------------------------------------------------------